 The Cannabinoids sub-tab tracks the cannabinoid potencies present in the cannabis sample.
 Cannabinoids are the chemical compounds in cannabis that interact with receptors in the human body to produce psychoactive or medicinal effects.

 Potency values are measured differently depending on the Bulk Lot's type and whether or not the Bulk Lot uses discrete units.
-Furthermore, some Bulk Lot types allow the user to toggle between two potency pages and select the potency unit of measure–or UoM–that best suits their needs.
-In these cases, a user can fill out one or both pages.
+Furthermore, some Bulk Lot types allow licence holders to toggle between two potency pages and select the potency unit of measure–or UoM–that best suits their needs.
+In these cases, you can fill out one or both pages.

 - Note: Given the regulatory transitional provisions, existing cannabis classes may use pre-amendment potency units of measurement (e.g. % for Dried non-discrete products instead of updating to mg/g) until October 17, 2020.
 We recommend migrating to the new units of measurement as soon as possible (e.g. when ordering new packaging and labelling materials) while transition time is available.